-MIAMI – Today in Aviation, the first commercial flights arrived at Chicago’s new international airport ‘O’Hare’ (ORD) in 1955.
+DALLAS – Today in Aviation, the first commercial flights arrived at Chicago’s new international airport, “O’Hare” (ORD), in 1955.
 TWA (TW) was honored with the first departure when the earlier flight 94 departed for Paris.

 O’Hare was previously known as Douglas Airfield after planemaker Douglas began building its C-54 Skymaster transport aircraft at the site in 1942.
-665 were built before its operation was moved back to California.
+665 were built before its operations were moved back to California.
 The airfield was then renamed Orchard Field Airport, from which its three-letter IATA code “ORD” comes.

 At this time Chicago Mayor Edward Kelly was looking at sites for a new airport to support the city’s future aviation needs.
 Orchard Field was chosen and over US$25m was invested in the new facility.